jneurock/weblings/README.md

 ## Section Title TBD

 (1) Your user account will need to be privileged enough to install software.
-If you aren’t sure about this, give it a try.
-Your operating system will let you know if you don’t have permission.
-Full support for issues with user privileges is beyond the scope of these instructions.
-Consult someone with administrative privileges over your computer if you need assistance installing software.
+If you don’t have permission to install the required software, ask your computer’s administrator for support.